moorepants/anaconda-dee-config/README.md

   example, Github provides this guidance: https://github.com/git-guides/install-git
-- or, install Git with conda (open the Anaconda/Conda prompt in Windows or a Terminal in OSX or Linux) and type:
+- or, install Git with conda (open the Anaconda/Conda prompt in Windows or a Terminal in macOS or Linux) and type:

 ```bash
 conda install -c conda-forge git